DepictYourself/DepictYourself.github.io/README.md

 # depictyourself.github.io

 Hello, if you are reading this, you are awesome.
-This is my portfoli page.
+This is my portfolio page.